 In a similarly theatrical performance, members of PF besieged a group of Houston anarchists at a book fair at the Multicultural Education through the Arts community center on September 24, 2017.
 A group attending a seminar on “refusing fascism” titled “Punching Nazis” barricaded themselves in the building while masked members of PF and local affiliates of the neo-Nazi website the Daily Stormer and the white nationalist radio network The Right Stuff lit flares and chanted outside the building.

-The group’s top-down discipline and brand consistency have found success while many peer groups have struggled to maintain relevance.
+Despite these failures, the group’s top-down discipline, brand consistency, and appeals to the larger conservative movement have found success while many peer groups have struggled to maintain relevance.
 The fallout from “Unite the Right” left many other white nationalist groups completely alienated from mainstream politics.
-PF, through its garish patriotism, has also managed to rehabilitate the explicitly fascist agenda of VA with a foothold on major social media platforms for a nationwide membership.
+PF, through its garish patriotism, has also managed to rehabilitate the explicitly fascist agenda of VA with a foothold in alt-tech platforms for a nationwide membership.